Real Estate

 Farm Zero, an urban agriculture startup, has signed a five-year lease for 9,023 square feet at 125 South Wacker Drive a 31-story office tower directly across from Willis Tower.
 This marks the company’s first long-term lease in a series of planned downtown ventures to convert underutilized office spaces into indoor farms.

-The initiative reflects a growing trend of repurposing vacant or underused office spaces in Chicago’s Loop district, which has faced challenges in occupancy rates.
+The office conversion initiative reflects a growing trend of repurposing vacant or underused office spaces in Chicago’s Loop district, which has faced challenges in occupancy rates.
 Companies like Farm Zero are addressing urban food production by transforming traditional office environments into vertical farms and attempting to revitalize downtown real estate.

 Notable Industrial Properties for Sale in Chicago